Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

 2. Open or close the stream.

-    The `valve` element controls the stream of a pipeline.
+    The `valve` element controls the stream of a Pipeline.
-    If you include a `valve` element in the pipeline description, you can get the instance of `ValveNode` with its name.
+    If you include a `valve` element in the Pipeline description, you can get the instance of `ValveNode` with its name.
     It provides a method to let the flow pass to a downstream element, or stop the flow:

     ```csharp